End user: Security

 In the 2010s, there is a lot of emphasis on user's security and privacy.
 With the increasing role that computers are playing in people's lives, people are carrying laptops and smartphones with them and using them for scheduling appointments, making online purchases using credit cards and searching for information.
 These activities can potentially be observed by companies, governments or individuals, which can lead to breaches of privacy, identity theft, by, blackmailing and other serious concerns.
 As well, many businesses, ranging from small business startups to huge corporations are using computers and software to design, manufacture, market and sell their products and services, and businesses also use computers and software in their back office processes (e.g., human resources, payroll, etc.).
-As such, it is important for people and organizations to need know that the information and data they are storing, using, or sending over computer networks or storing on computer systems is secure.
+As such, it is important for people and organizations to know that the information and data they are storing, using, or sending over computer networks, or storing on computer systems, is secure.

-However, developers of software and hardware are faced with many challenges in developing a system that can be both user friendly, accessible 24/7 on almost any device and be truly secure.
+However, developers of software and hardware are faced with many challenges in developing a system that can be both user friendly, accessible 24/7 on almost any device, and be truly secure.
 Security leaks happen, even to individuals and organizations that have security measures in place to protect their data and information (e.g., firewalls, encryption, strong passwords).
 The complexities of creating such a secure system come from the fact that the behaviour of humans is not always rational or predictable.
-Even in a very-well secured computer system, a malicious individual can telephone a worker and pretend to be a private investigator working for the software company, and ask for the individual's password, a dishonest process called "phishing".
+Even in a very-well secured computer system, a malicious individual can telephone a worker and pretend to be a private investigator working for the software company, and ask for the individual's password, a dishonest process called phishing.
 As well, even with a well-secured system, if a worker decides to put the company's electronic files on a USB drive to take them home to work on them over the weekend (against many companies' policies), and then loses this USB drive, the company's data may be compromised.
 Therefore, developers need to make systems that are intuitive to the user in order to have information security and system security.

 Another key step to end user security is informing the people and employees about the security threats and what they can do to avoid them or protect themselves and the organization.
-Underlining clearly the capabilities and risks makes users more aware and informed whilst they are using the products.
+Clearly underlining the capabilities and risks makes users more aware and informed whilst they are using the products.

 Some situations that could put the user at risk are: